peakresponse/peak-server/README.md

 https://github.com/peakresponse/peak-ios

-Peak Response (formerly NaTriage) was developed as part of the 2019 Tech to Protect Challenge to create new technologies for emergency responders.
+Peak Response (formerly NaTriage) was initially developed as part of the NIST PSCR Tech to Protect Challenge in 2019 to create new technologies for emergency responders.

 ## Getting Started (Local Evaluation and Development)